jcrewerts/MyProject-Identifiers/README.md

 ### Goal

-My Goal is to find what causes error in the stability of a boom by scrubbing through data of field running.
+My goal is to find what causes error in the stability of a boom by scrubbing through data of field running.

 ### Project Workflow